Storage Suggestions for Groceries :

 • Make sure you plan your purchases in order to store grocery items for no more than 1-2 months at a time.

-• Kindly remove the organic produce from its original packaging on receipt of the delivery and store them in air tight container.
+• Kindly remove the produce from its original packaging on receipt of the delivery and store them in air tight container.

 • Pack food in amounts that will be used in a recipe.
 Every time a package is re-opened, the food is exposed to air and moisture that lower the quality of the produce.